Krafi2/jeskape.nvim/README.md

 ## Configuration

-Configure the plugin using the `setup` function.
+You can configure the plugin using the `setup` function.

 ```lua
 require("jeskape").setup {